Assisted Dying Bill [HL]

 Description

-The attending doctor may prescribe medication enabling the individual to end their life.
-This medication can only be administered by the patient themselves, under specific conditions, after a minimum waiting period of 14 days (or 6 days if death is expected within a month).
-A health professional must be present while the patient self-administers the medication.
+- Prescription: The attending doctor can prescribe medication enabling self-administration, only after a waiting period of 14 days (or 6 days if death is expected within a month).

-Health professionals can refuse to participate in assisted dying if they have a conscientious objection.
+- Conscientious Objection: Healthcare professionals are not required to participate if they have a conscientious objection.

 Government Spending